-As a professional arborist and award-winning nature writer Logan captures the reciprocal relationship between humans and oak trees for centuries.
-Oak is a fascinating book and Logan's prose sometimes reads almost like poetry.
+As a professional arborist and award-winning nature writer Logan capture the reciprocal relationship between humans and oak trees for centuries.
+Oak is a fascinating book, and Logan's prose sometimes reads almost like poetry.
 In the book, Logan even writes about the mighty acorn and its little known use as an edible.
-Logan tries to make acorn jelly and acorn flour and he writes that the acorn has a unique characteristic as an edible; it makes you feel full for hours after eating it.
+Logan tries to make acorn jelly and acorn flour, and he writes that the acorn has a unique characteristic as an edible; it makes you feel full for hours after eating it.
 Logan says, " There is some basic sympathy between oaks and humans.
 We invented a whole way of living out of their fruit and their wood, and by that token, they too invented us."

 Logan is the author of the simply-titled books Dirt, Oak, Air, and Sprout Lands.

 Written in 2006, you can get used copies for under $8 on Amazon using the link in today's show notes.

 Address any rot in your garden or containers right away.

 The first thing you want to do is recognize the areas where water is prevalent in your garden.
 Second, you want to scout for plants that look unhappy.
 Often, you'll find plants suffering from rot or wet feet look pretty miserable.
 If you think of damp soil as suffocating, you'll realize you need to act quickly to save plants that need well-drained soil.
 Finally, remove those suffering plants from that humid environment and place them in soil amended with perlite to add air pockets and improve drainage.
 If you're using a container, it's hard to beat the breathability of terra cotta, and let that plant dry out a bit before adding more water.
 You'll know if you did the right thing just by looking at the plant.
 Plants rescued in time from rot practically smile at you when you come near them. 🙂